sandu584/passwordGenerator-React.js/README.md

+To run this project on your VS Code, you have to install the necessary packages, which can be done by executing the line "npm i".
+That's it.
+You are ready to run the code.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.